 Plus, the recipes are pretty much endless when it comes to what you could make in a slow cooker.
 Another thing I love about the slow cooker is it can make meals that last for days and it is an easy cleanup.

-2. French Press Coffee Maker
+3. French Press Coffee Maker

-The French Press is my favorite because you can measure exactly how much coffee you want.
-You can also make your coffee as strong or weak as you want.
-Using a French press doesn’t require any electricity which is a huge plus if you’re Dry Camping.
+The French Press is one of my favorites because you can measure exactly how much coffee you want and make your coffee as strong or weak as you’d like.

 Curious about other ways to make coffee while camping, check out “The Best Ways to Make Coffee While Camping” post!